gvoulgaris0/matWERA/README.md

 A few example files are included and the read_examples.m script show how to use them.
 Not all files are found in here as some files are too large to be uploaded to GitHub.

+References:

+Michael Kleder (2013).
+Geodetic distance on WGS84 earth ellipsoid (https://www.mathworks.com/matlabcentral/fileexchange/5379-geodetic-distance-on-wgs84-earth-ellipsoid), MATLAB Central File Exchange.
+Retrieved, June 2013.

-If you use it please reference as follows: TBD
+If you use that code please cite as follows: TBD

 George Voulgaris, University of South Carolina, USA.
 Email: gvoulgaris@geol.sc.edu